-PHANY, CAMBODIA Learning Tasks
+PHANY, CAMBODIA, WEEK TWO Learning Tasks

-1. Read and discuss:

-- a) What hard choices did Phany have to make? - b) What are the challenges that Phany and her community face? - c) Explain how Caritas Australia and their partner in the Cambodia is supporting people to improve their lives. - d) How is Phany now earning an income? - e) How has Phany's involvement in the Caritas Australia program helped the rest of her community? - f) What is one thing that has surprised you about this story?
-Why does it surprise you? - g) Does this story remind you of any other issues you have learned about? - h) Which Catholic Social Teaching principle is illustrated in this story?
-How?
+- 1. Read and discuss: - a) What hard choices did Phany have to make? - b) What are the challenges that Phany and her community face? - c) How did Caritas Australia help? - d) How is Phany now earning an income? - e) How has Phany's involvement in the Caritas Australia program helped the rest of her community? - f) What is one thing that has surprised you about this story?
+Why does it surprise you? - g) What do you now wonder?